whythawk/whyqd/README.md

 trail from data imported to our database, back to source.
 You can see the product of that at [Sqwyre.com](https://sqwyre.com).

-[Frictionlessdata.io](https://frictionlessdata.io/) is intended as a containerised validation schema for CSV files. **whyqd** uses their *table schema* as a starting-point, but our objectives are different.

-For starters, there is no guarantee that a restructured dataset emerging from a **whyqd** method will validate against *table schema* as this output is still an interim point prior to automated data munging.
+**whyqd** uses [Frictionlessdata.io](https://frictionlessdata.io/)'s *table schema* as a starting-point, but our objectives are different.
+It is intended as a containerised CSV validation schema, however, there is no guarantee that a restructured dataset emerging from a **whyqd** method will validate against *table schema* as this output is still an interim point prior to automated data munging.
 There is also no expectation that the final destination for these data would be a CSV, since it is more likely you are going to import into a database.

-There are additional terms in the schema which are there to support data wrangling and data integrity, and some of the less meaningful field names have been changed.

 The 'backronym' for **whyqd** /wɪkɪd/ is *Whythawk Quantitative Data*, [Whythawk](https://whythawk.com) is an open data science and open research technical consultancy.